 - 1. Collect data and labels - 2.
 Specify model: select model class and loss function - 3.
-Train model: find the parameters of the model that minimize the empirical loss on the training that
+Train model: find the parameters of the model that minimize the empirical loss on the training training the model that minimize

+This involves

+hyperparameters that

-This involves hyperparameters that affect the generalization ability of the trained model
+affect the generalization

+ability of the trained model